serinir/safe_llm/README.md

 - **cosine_tfidf**: Cosine similarity using TF-IDF vectors

 ## Development

-The application uses a modular, service-oriented architecture:
+The application is designed with a modular architecture :
 - **GuardrailService**: Handles input/output validation with configurable rules
 - **SimilarityService**: Manages different similarity calculation methods
 - **LLMHelper**: Integrates with HuggingFace transformers for text generation